rishabhgupta03/Hacktoberfest2020/CONTRIBUTING_BEGINNER.md

 And, you're done.
 Your pull request would be submitted and reviewed and merged.

 ## In case you got stuck.
 - It might seem like a lot if it's your first time but everyone started out new to GitHub and open source at some point.
 If you missed a few steps, don't worry, try again.
-You'd definitely get better.
+You'll definitely get better.

 All the Best!